ksalimkhan/ksalimkhan/README.md

 Hello!
 My name is Kousha Salimkhan, and I am currently an undergraduate student pursuing a B.S. of Computer Science at California State University of Northridge!
-My interests include Deep Learning APIs, and Cloud Computing Architecture.